NCAR/climate-primer-water/doc/ch6_downscaling.rst

 variables simultaneously to construct analogs (Abatzoglou et al. 2012).

-**Machine learning approaches** such as support vector machines, random forests (He et al. 2016), neural networks, and kernel-based methods can be used to learn the relationship between large-scale and local-scale climate variables from historical data without assuming a specific functional form.
-A Machine Learning method by Benton et al. (2022) demonstrates how a neural network can be used to generate high spatial and temporal resolution wind and solar data from GCMs (Creswell et al., 2018).
-The approach uses generative adversarial networks or (GANs), which is trained on observed wind and solar data at 4-km hourly resolution against the same meteorological fields at 100-km resolution to learn the relationship between these variables across spatial scales.
+**Machine-learning approaches** such as support vector machines, random forests (He et al. 2016), neural networks, and kernel-based methods can be used to learn the relationship between large-scale and local-scale climate variables from historical data without assuming a specific functional form.
+A Machine Learning method by Benton et al. (2022) demonstrates how a neural network can be used to generate high spatial- and temporal-resolution wind and solar data from GCMs (Creswell et al.
+2018).
+The approach uses generative adversarial networks or (GANs), which are trained on observed wind and solar data at 4-km hourly resolution against the same meteorological fields at 100-km resolution to learn the relationship between these variables across spatial scales.
 The model is then applied to downscale 100-km daily GCM output to 4 km